Accessibility UX Design

-The design of the three functional icons is one of our major design.
-After did the research about the existing apps for blind and vision-impaired people, we found that some apps containing nearly a dozen functional icons either have a swipe bar or display them all together on the main screen.
+The design of the three functional icons is one of our primary designs.
+After researching the existing apps for blind and vision-impaired people, we found that some apps containing nearly a helpful dozen icons either have a swipe bar or display them all together on the main screen.
 But in our design, we decided to go with only THREE icons.

 Why choose these three icons on the screen?
 (Text, Scene, Barcode)

 In Seeing Ai, there are four separate icons: person, money, color, and scene, however in ‘Taptapsee’ there is only one general category that can identify all of these features.
-In order to provide more convenience to low vision/blind users, we decide we put one icon named ‘SCENE’ which is able to identify people, color, money, and scene.
+To provide more convenience to low vision/blind users, we decided to put one icon named ‘SCENE,’ which can identify people, color, money, and scene.

 We decided to put the third icon named ‘Barcode’.
 This icon is mostly used in malls or markets where users are able to scan the barcode on the object to get the SPECIFIC description of the objects.
 Users are also able to use this function to scan QR code to get information in everyday life

 Seeing Ai has Chanel bar swipe to select each icon, which is difficult for low vision to operate when the voiceover is off.